Corey Miller (American football)

 Corey James Miller (born October 25, 1968) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New York Giants and Minnesota Vikings.
 He played college football for the South Carolina Gamecocks and was selected in the sixth round of the 1991 NFL draft.

+In 2007, Corey was the head coach for the Columbia Stingers of the National Indoor Football League.

-Corey Miller's son Christian Miller is a free-agent linebacker in the NFL.
+Corey Miller's son Christian Miller also played in the NFL as a linebacker.